coleifer/peewee/docs/peewee/playhouse.rst

     .. py:method:: drop_index(table, index_name)

-        :param str table Name of the table containing the index to be dropped.
+        :param str table: Name of the table containing the index to be dropped.
         :param str index_name: Name of the index to be dropped.

+    .. py:method:: add_constraint(table, name, constraint)

+        :param str table: Table to add constraint to.
+        :param str name: Name used to identify the constraint.
+        :param constraint: either a :py:func:`Check` constraint or for adding an arbitrary constraint use :py:class:`SQL`.

+    .. py:method:: drop_constraint(table, name)

+        :param str table: Table to drop constraint from.
+        :param str name: Name of constraint to drop.

+    .. py:method:: add_unique(table, *column_names)

+        :param str table: Table to add constraint to.
+        :param str column_names: One or more columns for UNIQUE constraint.

 .. py:class:: PostgresqlMigrator(database)